-Costs of Life Insurance For Smokers (Men and Women)
+Typical Costs of Life Insurance For Smokers

-According to the American Red Cross, 480,000 smokers in America die every year from causes related to their smoking.
+male smoker enjoying a cigaretteAccording to the American Red Cross, 480,000 smokers in America die every year from causes related to their smoking.
+This figure represents approximately 1 in 5 deaths annually in the U.S.

 Why Are Life Insurance Costs Higher For Smokers?

-male smoker enjoying a cigaretteInsurance companies know these statistics, so, because the likelihood of death is increased, the life insurance costs are higher for smokers or tobacco users.
+Insurance companies know these statistics, so, because the likelihood of death is increased, the life insurance costs are higher for smokers or tobacco users.

-Research has shown that almost 90 percent of all cases of lung cancer are caused by cigarette, cigar or pipe smoke.
 For this reason, smokers looking for life insurance should expect to pay rates that are three times higher than a non-smoker.
 Smoking can also exacerbate other types of cancers like breast cancer and bladder cancer.

 Do Men Pay More For Life Insurance?